This tutorial describes the advanced mechanisms available in Torq to retrieve and process the data provided by event triggers and workflow steps.

 We currently have 2 hosts and their names are: The name of host 0 is host1 The name of host 1 is host2

-As clearly seen from the example, the index is zero-based.
+As seen from the example, the index is zero-based.

 Nested Range Constructs

-The principle of nesting range constructs can be applied to arrays within arrays (such as, for example, our interfaces, that are, in turn, located inside hosts).
+The principle of nesting range constructs can be applied to arrays within arrays (such as our interfaces, which are, in turn, located inside hosts).

 Template using nested range constructs: